We have answers.

 A personal loan is money borrowed from a lender that is paid back in fixed monthly payments or installments with interest added.

-Reprise loans range from $2,500 to $25,000 (inclusive of fees).
+Loans through Reprise range from $2,500 to $25,000 (inclusive of fees).
 The exact amount you may qualify for depends on your application information.
 Please note, the minimum loan amount for residents of Georgia is $3,500.The minimum loan amount for residents of NM is $10,500.

-If you accept the terms of your loan before 4pm CST Monday-Friday, you will receive your funds on the next business day.
-If the terms are accepted after 4pm CST Monday-Friday, you will receive the funds on the following business day.
+If you accept the terms of your loan before 3pm CST Monday-Friday, you will receive your funds as soon as the next business day.
+If the terms are accepted after 3pm CST Monday-Friday, you will receive the funds on the following business day.

 Checking your rate on RepriseFinancial.com will not affect your credit score.
 When you check your rate, we make a “soft credit inquiry.”
 Soft credit inquiries on your report do not lower your credit score, but you may see when you view your report that this inquiry was made.
 However, if you proceed with the application, we will then make a “hard credit inquiry” to verify the accuracy of your application.
 This action will be recorded as an inquiry on your report and it may impact your credit score.

-When you apply for a loan with Reprise, we will, at a minimum, request documentation to verify the following:
+When you apply for a loan through Reprise, we will, at a minimum, request documentation to verify the following:

 - Identity, including a copy of your driver’s license, state identification card, or passport.
 If the address on your identity document is outdated, we will also request copies of recent utility bills or bank statements for proof of residency.